 Many people today simply do not believe they have a chronic disease, they don’t want to abstain for

-life, and they don’t want the stigma and shame being labeled an alcoholic.
-They prefer to continue
+life, and they don’t want the stigma and shame of being labeled an alcoholic.
+They prefer to

 as they are, try quitting cold turkey or try using willpower to fight off cravings than go to

 Alcoholics Anonymous or rehab, so they simply don’t seek alcohol treatment.
 30 million people in the

 U.S. have AUD, and another 30 million are either binge drinkers or heavy drinkers.
 Only 10% of

 people with AUD ever seek help and most of those are forced to by the courts or relatives.
 Many have

 multiple visits to multiple programs - the revolving door effect.

 Neuroscientist Marc Lewis explains in easy to understand and entertaining language the learning model of craving and why it is not a disease, and that most people with the desire to change and the help of medication and tools can rewire their mind and kick the habit forever.

 85% of rehabs and Alcoholics Anonymous all subscribe to the disease theory: they treat alcoholism as a chronic disease that follows its victims for life.
 They preach that the only path to recovery is to surrender, admit helplessness, and suffer through a lengthy recovery ending in abstinence.
 Under this system, of course, only 10% of those who drink too much ever seek help, and only 10% of them find any success.
 99.9% of problem-drinkers suffer needlessly daily with a destructive yet fixable habit.